 Pebble stones fly left and right as Joachim Mitterer hits the pedals and, with a focused gaze, passes through the trail’s first banked turn.
 Still, fun is not the reason why the passionate cyclist and mountain rescuer is out and about on the tracks of the Home of Lässig today — he is a member of Saalbach Hinterglemm’s newly established Bike Patrol and is currently on his way to an accident on one of the region’s many cycling trails.

-Since summer 2019, mobile first responders have been stationed on all four biking mountains in Saalbach Hinterglemm in order to respond to accidents and emergencies.
+Mobile first responders have been stationed on all four biking mountains in Saalbach Hinterglemm in order to respond to accidents and emergencies.
 Joachim Mitterer, who I met at the Reiterkogel mountain, says, “I have been an active member of Saalbach Hinterglemm’s mountain rescue team for years.
 As mountain rescuers, we got called to one of the four trails on a regular basis during the summer and one of our teams was always either on the go or ready to go.
 This is why we suggested the idea of setting up a bike patrol based on the North-American model to Bergbahnen Saalbach Hinterglemm, the region’s cable car company.
 First responders with mountain bikes, positioned across the various cable car stations, would be able to provide quick aid, safeguarding and evacuation in the event of an accident.
 The first responder is also the one who decides whether a colleague has to make their way to the accident via quad bike or whether a helicopter evacuation will be necessary.
 Our idea was received well by the cable car company and was implemented quickly.
 We received new Rotwild bikes, Endura outfits, IXS helmets, Ergon backpacks and additional equipment to help us perform our duties.”

 Slope saviours turn into summer rescuers